 The next big American company is GoDaddy with the brands Host Europe and DomainFactory with an estimated 30 percent market share.
 The rest of the market is divided among smaller suppliers.

 To WordPress 50 MB are required for installation.
 Very often 2 GB are needed for a WordPress installation is quite sufficient.
 Even larger blogs with sometimes 1,500 articles only come to 1.5 GB.
 Only three percent of our customers need storage space that is more than 5 GB.

 WordPress itself has exactly one database!
 Only in exceptional cases can it happen that an additional database is required for another application independent of WordPress is needed.
-And the same applies to the e-mail accounts: As a rule, a person in the company has no more than two e-mail accounts.
+And the same applies to the e-mail inboxes: As a rule, a person in the company has no more than two e-mail inboxes.